Inverse Optimization of Convex Risk Functions: Introduction

-In much of the above literature, the problems are structured in a parametric fashion and the goal is to estimate the parameters that characterize the forward problems from observed decisions.
-The parametric assumption however is too limiting for the purpose of identifying one's true risk function, since it restricts the class of functions to which the true risk function may belong.
-It also provides no guarantee regarding the convergence to the true risk function even if some elicited information such as pairwise preference relations is available.
+In much of the literature referenced above, the problems are structured in a parametric fashion, and the goal is to estimate the parameters that characterize the forward problems from observed decisions.
+However, the parametric assumption is too limiting for the purpose of identifying a decision maker's true risk function because it restricts the class of functions to which the true risk function may belong.
+It also provides no guarantee regarding the convergence to the true risk function even if some elicited information, such as pairwise preference relations, is available.
 In contrast, the inverse optimization formulations presented in this paper are parameter-free and search over the entire space of convex risk functions for the true risk function.
-Its solution can converge to the true risk function, if the true one is a convex risk function, as more elicited information is collected.
+With the collection of more elicited information, their solutions can converge to the true risk function, if it is a convex risk function.
 In this sense, our work broadens the scope of inverse optimization and opens the door for nonparametric approaches to function estimation through inverse optimization.
-We summarize our contributions below \begin{enumerate} \item We develop for the first time an inverse-optimization framework for convex risk functions, which generates a risk function incorporating the following information: 1) the properties of monotonicity, convexity, and translation invariance that define a convex risk measure, 2) the property of law invariance, 3) observable optimal solutions from forward problems, 4) a reference risk function and 5) observed pairwise preference relations. \item We formulate the inverse optimization problems in a non-parametric fashion, and show how the problems can be analyzed based on the theory of conjugate duality.
-We prove that for a large number of cases, the computational tractability of the inverse problems are largely determined by the forward problems; namely, the former is polynomially solvable, or can be solved as a conic program, if the latter is so.

-\item We introduce the notion of dual-${\cal C}$ piecewise linear risk function that characterizes the solution for the inverse problem and serves as a natural generalization for a number of well-known risk functions.
+However, we should note that \cite{Bertsimas:2014aa} provide a kernel method for inverse optimization, which can also be considered non-parametric.
+While their method focuses on estimating a function characterizing all the subgradients associated with an unknown function, the method developed in this paper addresses directly the estimation of the unknown function.
+More detailed discussions along this line are provided later in Section \ref{iconv}.
+We should also mention that the inverse problem considered in this paper generally falls into the class of inverse problems that focus on estimating the objective function of an optimization problem.
+Although this class of inverse problems is known to be tractable in a parametric setting, the class of inverse problems that seek to impute parameters defining the feasible region of an optimization problem is generally much less tractable (see, e.g., \cite{Birge:2017aa}).
+This paper's focus on the former may help explain why tractably solving the inverse problem, even in a non-parametric setting, is a reasonable hope.